-The Division's Water and Sanitation Division directs the operational functions, construction, and capital improvement programs for ten (10) County Service Areas.
-Additionally, the Division provides contract service operation, maintenance, and management for multiple public agencies, including MRFRP, for their sanitary sewer system facilities and collection systems.
-The Department's FOG Source Control Program addresses all mandatory SSMP provisions as outlined in Section D, 13 (vii) FOG Control Program of SWRCB Order No. 2006-0003.
+The Department's Water and Sanitation Division directs the operational functions, construction, and capital improvement programs for ten (10) County Service Areas.
+Additionally, the Division provides contract service operation, maintenance, and management for multiple public agencies, including CGTRP, for their sanitary sewer system facilities and collection systems.
+The Division's FOG Source Control Program addresses all mandatory SSMP provisions as outlined in Section D, 13 (vii) FOG Control Program of SWRCB Order No. 2006-0003.
+Further information on the Division's FOG Control Program is provided in Appendix L.

-The Department's FOG Source Control Program helps reduce the amount of fats, oils and grease discharged into the sanitary sewer system, by including:
+The Division's FOG Source Control Program helps reduce the amount of fats, oils and grease discharged into the sanitary sewer system, by including:

-- A. The Legal Authority (An Ordinance for Regulating the Use and Construction of Public Wastewater Facilities, Ordinance No. SD-80-9), adopted on December 31, 1980 by ordinance of the Board of Supervisors for San Bernardino County. - B. Enforcement of compliance is provided through the San Bernardino County, Land Use Services Department, Building and Safety Division with regard to Source Control.
-Building and Safety utilizes "Appendix H" of the Uniform Plumbing Code titled "Recommended Procedures for Design, Construction, and Installation of Commercial Kitchen Grease Interceptors."
-Building and Safety's inspector ensures compliance with all FOG related design standards for grease removal devices/structures and ensures that all operation and maintenance requirements are implemented and practiced. - C. Best Management Practices (BMP) requirements: provided to all businesses that can, or have the potential to, produce FOG; includes record keeping and reporting requirements. - D. Authority of Division inspectors to inspect grease producing facilities and have the authority to inspect and enforce the FOG Source Control Program. - E. Identification of all sanitary sewer system pipeline sections subject to the accumulation of FOG that can produce blockages, establishing a cleaning and maintenance schedule for each sewer pipeline section. - F. Development and implementation of source control measures for all sources of FOG discharged into the sanitary sewer system for each sewer pipeline section identified. - G. Implementation of a plan and schedule for a public education outreach program that promotes proper disposal of FOG.
+- A. The Legal Authority (An Ordinance for Regulating the Use and Construction of Public Wastewater Facilities, Ordinance No. SD-80-9), adopted on December 31, 1980 by ordinance of the Board of Supervisors for the San Bernardino County. - B. Enforcement of compliance through the San Bernardino County, Department of Building and Safety with regard to Source Control.
+The Department of Building and Safety utilizes "Appendix H" of the Uniform Plumbing Code titled "Recommended Procedures for Design, Construction, and Installation of Commercial Kitchen Grease Interceptors."
+The Department inspector ensures compliance with all FOG related design standards for grease removal devices/structures and ensures that all operation and maintenance requirements are implemented and practiced. - C. Best Management Practices (BMP) requirements: provided to all businesses that can, or have the potential to, produce FOG; includes record keeping and reporting requirements. - D. Authority of Department inspectors to inspect grease producing facilities and have the authority to inspect and enforce the FOG Source Control Program. - E. Identification of all sanitary sewer system pipeline sections subject to the accumulation of FOG that can produce blockages, establishing a cleaning and maintenance schedule for each sewer pipeline section. - F. Development and implementation of source control measures for all sources of FOG discharged into the sanitary sewer system for each sewer pipeline section identified. - G. Implementation of a plan and schedule for a public education outreach program that promotes proper disposal of FOG.